jiten0777/Amazon_Prime_Python_Project/README.md

 ## 🚀 How to Run This Project

 1. Clone or download the repository
-2. Open `amazon full project.py` in Jupyter Notebook / VS Code / Colab
+2. Open `amazon full project.py` in Jupyter Notebook / VS Code / Pycharm
 3. Make sure `amazon_prime_titles.csv` is in the same folder
 4. Run the cells step-by-step to see the results and visualizations